-While 98% of companies say they have invested in diversity programmes, most companies still struggle to attract and retain diverse employees.
+While 98% of employees reported that their company has established some form of a diversity programme according to BCG’s 2018 Global Diversity Survey, most companies still struggle to attract and retain diverse employees.
 This highlights that it’s still a way to go from setting diversity on the agenda to getting the results we want.
 As a recruitment platform, we wanted to get a better understanding of this issue.

 Attracting candidates through language

 According to both academic and commercial research, the language used by recruiters, the management and the employees themselves is one of the biggest factors when it comes to attracting and retaining talent.
 It can act as a barrier and make people feel like they don’t belong in a team.
 Or in contrast, if used mindfully, it can ensure an inclusive workplace and inclusive attitudes, boosting morale and creativity.
 This should by itself be a strong argument for why you should start focusing on doing inclusive language in job posts.

 Jenifer Clausell-Tormos, CEO & Founder of Develop Diverse, explained why spell-checking for gender bias in your job ads is a must at TED x OdenseWomen.
 In addition, according to the 2018 Talent Board benchmark research, 69% of North American employers use diversity and culture marketing content to attract candidates.
 74% per cent of EMEA employers and 86% of APAC employers are doing the same.
 And yet, North American candidates found diversity and cultural information valuable a mere 20% of the time.